-1) Adequacy of water supply.

-- 2) Site design for fire department access in and around structures. - 3) Ability for a safe and efficient fire department response. - 4) Traffic flow and ingress/egress for residents and emergency vehicles. - 5) Site-specific built-in fire protection - 6) Potential impacts to emergency services and fire department response - 12.
+- 1) Adequacy of water supply. - 2) Site design for fire department access in and around structures. - 3) Ability for a safe and efficient fire department response. - 4) Traffic flow and ingress/egress for residents and emergency vehicles. - 5) Site-specific built-in fire protection - 6) Potential impacts to emergency services and fire department response - 24.
 The proposed use would not require a new water system or improvement causing significant adverse effects, either individually or cumulatively, on an affected groundwater basin in Napa County, unless that use would satisfy any of the other criteria specified for approval or waiver of a groundwater permit under Section 13.15.070 or 13.15.080 of the Napa County Code.

 Analysis: The subject property is not located in a "groundwater deficient area" as identified in Section 13.15.010 of the Napa County Code, and is consistent with General Plan Conservation Policies CON-53 and CON-55 which require that applicants, who are seeking discretionary land use approvals, prove that adequate water supplies are available to serve the proposed use without causing significant negative impacts to shared groundwater resources.
-Minimum thresholds for water use have been established by the Department of Public Works using reports by the United States Geological Survey (USGS).
-These reports are the result of water resources investigations performed by the USGS in cooperation with the Napa County Flood Control and Water Conservation District.
-Any project which reduces water usage or any water usage which is at or below the established threshold is, for purposes of the application of the County's Groundwater Conservation Ordinance, assumed not to have a significant effect on groundwater levels.
-Based on the submitted Water Availability Analysis (WAA) by Richard C. Slade & Associates, the subject 17.18-acres, has an estimated groundwater recharge of 4.5-acre feet per year (af/yr).
-Water Demand Calculations submitted for the project placed the water demand for existing uses on the property (primary residence, .75 af/yr; residential pool, .1 af/yr; vineyard irrigation, 1.710 af/yr.
-The proposed winery project establishes wine production, .645 af/yr; hire employees, .151 af/yr; establish a visitation and marketing program .13 af/yr, and plant landscaping, .5 af/yr.
-The proposed project would reduce vineyard irrigation to 1.605 af/yr.
-The proposed project would increase water usage by .472 af/yr, to total 3.0 af/yr.
-Based upon this figure, the project would not increase groundwater extraction beyond the parcel's yearly estimated groundwater recharge of 4.5- af/yr.
-The County is not aware of, nor has it received any reports of, groundwater shortages near the project area.
+Based on the submitted Water Availability Analysis (WAA) by Richard C. Slade & Associates LLC, the subject parcel is split between two groundwater basins.
+Well 1 and approximately 39.3 acres of the project parcel are outside of the GSA and has an estimated groundwater recharge of 16.7 acrefeet per year (af/yr).
+Well 2 and 3.4 acres of the project parcel are within the GSA and has an estimated groundwater recharge of 1 acre-foot per year (af/yr).
+Water Demand Calculations submitted for the project indicate the water demand for existing uses on the property as 11.765 af/yr which includes: a primary residence (0.75 af/yr), lawn (4.360 af/yr), landscaping (0.455 af/yr), and a neighbor's well that is located on the project parcel (6.2 af/yr).
+The proposed groundwater demand would use the following: Potential future primary residence (0.75 af/yr), lawn (2.799 af/yr), landscaping (1.185 af/yr), vineyard (4.45 af/yr), winery process water (0.43 af/yr), winery employees (0.103), tasting room visitation (0.029 af/yr), marketing events (0.006 af/yr), and a neighbor's well that is located on the project parcel (6.2 af/yr).

+The proposed project would increase water usage by 4.187 af/yr, to a total of 15.952 af/yr.
+Currently, Well 2 (within the GSA) draws 3.83 AFY of water from the GSA, which is higher than the GSA portion of the parcel's recharge total of 1 AFY, as calculated using the County's Interim Standards.
+Due to this fact, the project has been conditioned to shift 2.83 AFY of groundwater extraction from Well 2 (located within the GSA) to Well 1 which is located outside the GSA and has ample available groundwater recharge.
+Based upon this shift, the project would not increase groundwater extraction beyond the yearly maximum estimated groundwater recharge of 16.7 af/yr for Well 1 and 1 af/yr for Well 2.
+Additionally, the project has been conditioned to implement a Groundwater Demand Management Program that will monitor and report well meter readings to the County.
 The project will not interfere substantially with groundwater recharge such that there would be a net deficit in aquifer volume or a lowering of the local groundwater level.